randomtask2000/Hybrid-Dense-Reranker/TESTING.md

 - Ensure `faiss-cpu` is properly installed
 - On some systems, you may need `faiss-gpu` instead

+#### Corpus configuration errors
+- Check `CORPUS_SOURCE` environment variable (should be 'default' or 'mormon')
+- Verify corpus data files exist in `data/` directory:
+  - `mormon13.txt` and `mormon13short.txt` for Mormon corpus
+- Validate `CHUNK_SIZE` and `CHUNK_OVERLAP` are positive integers
+- Ensure corpus files are readable and contain valid text content

+#### "Missing corpus data" errors
+- Check that `data/mormon13.txt` exists for Mormon corpus
+- Verify file permissions allow reading
+- Ensure corpus files are not empty or corrupted

 ### Test Failure Analysis

 If tests fail, check: